rust-lang/book/second-edition/src/appendix-01-keywords.md

 ### Keywords Reserved for Future Use

-These keywords do not have any functionality, but are reserved by Rust for potential future use.
+The following keywords do not have any functionality but are reserved by Rust for potential future use.

 * `abstract`
 * `alignof`